 Hospital mergers and acquisitions: centralisation and cuts to enable Accountable Care Organisations to take over

-As well as being part of the new Northumberland Accountable Care Organisation, with NHS Improvement accreditation Northumbria Healthcare NHS Foundation Trust is also setting up the Northumbria Foundation Group, with authority to lead groups or chairs of NHS Providers.
+Northumbria Healthcare NHS Foundation Trust is not just part of the new Northumberland Accountable Care Organisation; with NHS Improvement accreditation the Trust is also setting up the Northumbria Foundation Group, with authority to lead groups or chairs of NHS Providers.

-The creation of Foundation Groups is part of several Secret Theft Plans.
+The creation of Foundation Groups is a goal of several Secret Theft Plans.

 The aim of the new Foundation Group hospitals is